snap-stanford/ogb/examples/nodeproppred/papers100M/README.md

 cd paperinfo
 ```

 There are two files: `idx_title.tsv` and `idx_abs.tsv`.
-For `idx_title.tsv`, the format is paperid \t title.
-For `idx_abs.tsv`, the format is paperid \t abstract.
+For `idx_title.tsv`, the format is idx \t title.
+For `idx_abs.tsv`, the format is idx \t abstract.
-You can obtain the paper ID for each node at `mapping/nodeidx2paperid.csv.gz` of the downloaded dataset directory.
+You can obtain the mapping from idx to MAG's paper ID at `mapping/nodeidx2paperid.csv.gz` of the downloaded dataset directory.
 Note that the titles and abstract were created from a MAG dump that is different from the original dataset; Hence, abstract and titles of some paper nodes are missing.